ETHZ-INS/DLCAnalyzer/README.md

 ## center.transitions        58.000000
 ```

-we can also generate a report based on a combination of zones. the following example we create a report for whenever the bodycentre is neither in my.zone.1 or in my.zone.2 (we look at the inversion of a combined zone)
+we can also generate a report based on a combination of zones.
+In the following example we create a report for whenever the `bodycentre` is neither in `my.zone.1` or in `my.zone.2` (by setting `invert = TRUE` we look at the inversion of the combined zone)

 ```r